 The 24 days long trek is for those individuals who have prior trekking experience in high altitude and are physically fit.
-The trekking route heads to some high ridges and tricky rocky paths to witnesses a wide range of climatic zones from subtropical wilderness to the dry Tibetan Plateau.
-If you are opting for a technical and new trekking trail in Nepal, then the Annapurna Three High Pass trek is suited best for you.
+The trekking route heads to some of the high ridges and tricky rocky paths.
+You can witnesses a wide range of climatic zones from subtropical wilderness to the dry Tibetan Plateau.
+If you opt for a technical and new trekking trail in Nepal, then the Annapurna Three High Pass trek is best suited for you.

 |Day 1||Arrival at the Tribhuvan International Airport, Kathmandu, and Transfer to Hotel.|